PierreSenellart/provsql/doc/source/user/studio.rst

 ``monte-carlo``, shown as ``± 0.0136 absolute, prob ≥ 95%``.
 The sample-based
 methods also report the actual sample count (informative on the adaptive ``(ε, δ)`` path, where ProvSQL derives it), e.g. ``…, 2,120 samples``.
-:guilabel:`Clear` wipes the result so a verbose Why or Formula output does not obscure the canvas; :guilabel:`Copy` writes the just-rendered payload (with full precision for probability, regardless of the rounded display) to the clipboard.
+:fa:`eraser` :guilabel:`Clear` wipes the result so a verbose Why or Formula output does not obscure the canvas; :fa:`clipboard` :guilabel:`Copy` writes the just-rendered payload (with full precision for probability, regardless of the rounded display) to the clipboard.